George Balanchine: Early auditions and training

 As a child, Balanchine was not particularly interested in ballet, but his mother insisted that he audition with his sister Tamara, who shared her mother's interest in the art.
 Balanchine's brother Andria Balanchivadze followed their father's love for music and became a composer in Soviet Georgia.
 Tamara's life as a dancer, however, would be cut short by her death in unknown circumstances as she was trying to escape to Georgia on a train from the Siege of Leningrad during World War II.

 Based on his audition, during 1913 (at age nine), Balanchine relocated from rural Finland to Saint Petersburg and was accepted into the Imperial Ballet School, principal school of the Imperial Ballet, where he was a student of Pavel Gerdt and Samuil Andrianov (Gerdt's son-in-law).

 Balanchine studied dance at the Mariinsky School & Theater until it closed down in 1917 due to government decree.
 His taking ballet here could have been viewed as a convenience to the Balanchivadze family, because this is where his father composed music.
 After the Revolution, this theater was transferred to the People's Enlightenment Commissariat and became property of the state.
 The Theater reopened in 1918; two years later it was renamed as the State Academic Theater of Opera and Ballet.

 Balanchine had begun to choreograph and mounted some new and experimental ballets for the Mikhailovsky Theatre in Petrograd (as the city was renamed.
 It later was renamed again as Leningrad.)
 Among them were Le Boeuf sur le toit (1920), by Jean Cocteau and music by Darius Milhaud.
 He also created a piece for Caesar and Cleopatra by Irish playwright George Bernard Shaw.

 After graduating in 1921, Balanchine enrolled in the Petrograd Conservatory while working in the corps de ballet at the State Academic Theater for Opera and Ballet.
 (This was formerly the State Theater of Opera and Ballet and known as the Mariinsky Ballet).
 His studies at the conservatory included advanced piano, music theory, counterpoint, harmony, and composition.
 Balanchine graduated from the conservatory in 1923, and danced as a member of the corps until 1924.
 While still in his teens, Balanchine choreographed his first work, a pas de deux named La Nuit (1920, music by Anton Rubinstein). a piece which The school of directors did not approve of or like this work.

 Balanchine worked at his choreography in an experimental way during his evenings.
 He and his colleagues eventually performed this piece at the State School of Ballet.
 This was followed by another duet, Enigma, with the dancers in bare feet rather than ballet shoes.
 While teaching at the Mariinsky Ballet, he met Tamara Geva, his future wife.
-In 1923, with Geva and fellow dancers, Balanchine formed a small ensemble, The Young Ballet.
+In 1923, with Geva and fellow dancers, Balanchine formed a small ensemble that presented Evenings of the Young Ballet.
+The group's first evening was a three-part performance that included homages to Marius Petipa and Mikhail Fokine and a final section devoted to Balanchine's own choreographed dances.